perlwasm/talk-perlcic-2020/index.md

 ### How WebAssembly?

-**Wasmtime** is a rust library that implements a WebAssembly runtime.
+**Wasmtime** is a Rust library that implements a WebAssembly runtime.

 ---

 **Wasmtime** has an FFI friendly C API, which means it can easily be called from any language with a decent FFI.
+(Perl has a decent FFI by the name of Platypus)

 ---